How to Avoid Tennis Elbow

 Before you play a long game or take part in a clinic or class, spend some time priming your muscles.
 Grip a tennis ball firmly and squeeze and release the ball for 2-3 minutes in each hand.
 Take a few rounds of wrist flexion stretches and complete several rounds of wrist rolls by making a fist with the elbows bent at the sides and rolling the fist in a circle five times in each direction.

-Although these stretches seem insignificant, they are important preventative tactics that, when done correctly and consistently, can greatly reduce your risk of contracting tennis elbow at your upcoming tennis camp.
+Although these stretches seem insignificant, getting the blood flow going to your muscles will get them ready for exertion.
+This is an important preventative tactic that, when done correctly and consistently, can greatly reduce your risk of contracting tennis elbow at your upcoming tennis camp.

 3) Practice with a Pro

-Sometimes, tennis elbow is due to frequency and intensity of play and other times, it is due to poor positioning on the part of the player.
+Sometimes, tennis elbow is due to frequency and intensity of play.
+Other times, however, it is due to poor positioning or technique by the player.
 The latter is easily avoidable by training with a certified tennis professional.
-A professional will be able to critique your style, grip and swing in order to help make sure you are not inadvertently making mistakes that are putting you at increased risk for tennis elbow.
-In addition to keeping you safe, healthy and happy during tennis camp, a tennis pro will also help you build your skills and fine-tune your game.
+A professional will be able to critique your style, grip and swing in order to help make sure you are swinging with the proper technique and are not inadvertently making mistakes that are putting you at increased risk for tennis elbow.
+In addition to keeping you safe, healthy, and happy during tennis camp, a tennis pro will also help you build your skills and fine-tune your game.

 4) Use Your Backhand

 If you feel yourself starting to get sore during a long game, begin playing with a two-handed backhand in order to allow your muscles a chance to rest and recover.
 This grip will keep you safe by reducing squeeze-pressure and dispensing stress more evenly throughout the hands, forearms and elbows.
-Additionally, if you’re not a player who often uses the backhand, this can provide an opportunity to strengthen your swing.
+Additionally, if you’re not a player who often uses the backhand, this can provide an opportunity to strengthen your swing and diversify your arm movements: a win-win.

-Players who use racquets that have strings strung at very high tension can actually be more likely to experience tennis elbow due to the increased stress each hit produces.
-In order to further lessen your chances of getting tennis elbow during tennis camp, invest in a high-quality and comfortable racquet.
+Players who use rackets that have strings strung at very high tension can actually be more likely to experience tennis elbow due to the increased stress each hit produces.
+In order to further lessen your chances of getting tennis elbow during tennis camp, invest in a high-quality and comfortable racket.
 Ideally, you want something with a flexible shaft and strings strung at a tension of less than 55 lbs.
-Pay careful attention to the racquet’s grip, too, as it should be soft enough to provide cushion when squeezed.
+Pay careful attention to the racket’s grip, too, as it should be soft enough to provide cushion when squeezed.

 6) Release the Death Grip and Say Goodbye to Tennis Elbow

-During the heat of the game, it can be tough to be mindful enough to release your grip on the racquet between hits, but doing so is an important part of keeping your muscles happy during extended play.
-If you never release your grip on the racquet, your muscles never get a chance to relax and, as such, are much more likely to be severely over-worked when the game is done.
+During the heat of the game, it can be tough to be mindful enough to release your grip on the racket between hits, but doing so is an important part of keeping your muscles happy during extended play.
+If you never release your grip on the racket, your muscles never get a chance to relax and, as such, are much more likely to be severely overworked when the game is over.
 Focus on loosening your grip on the handle during games and try your best to relax your grip just slightly between hits.
 Another seemingly small trick, this little hint can make a huge difference during a multi-hour game.

 For many players, tennis elbow is an unfortunate reality of the game.
 Some situations, however, put players at increased risk for the muscle overuse that leads to tennis elbow.
 Tennis camps are prime territory for tennis elbow due to the back-to-back games and extended play times.
 With a few precautions, stretches and tips, however, you can easily ensure that your court time remains safe, fun and comfortable during your upcoming tennis camp.